 Only a small percentage of allergies are food-related.7 However, new food allergies can pop up despite your pup never having a previous reaction.

-Food allergies could trigger skin inflammation in one region or all over the body.4 Additionally, your Yorkie may experience itchy feet or rear-end, hives, facial swelling, ear inflammation, gastrointestinal problems, diarrhea, or gas.
+Food allergies could trigger skin inflammation in one region or all over the body.4 Additionally, your Yorkie may experience itchy feet or rear-end, hives, facial swelling, ear inflammation, gastrointestinal problems like IBS, diarrhea, or gas.

 Your vet may make recommendations on diet changes.
 He or she may also prescribe an elimination diet to determine the source of the allergen.

 >> Read more: Yorkie Foods: What They Can Eat & What to Avoid

 Pests such as fleas or mites may be causing irritation to your Yorkie’s skin.

 Fleas are dark brown parasites that feed off of your dog.
 They can be seen moving quickly on the skin.
 Flea bites are itchy and you may notice your Yorkie biting, scratching, or over-grooming, which can lead to bald patches on their coat.

 Some dogs may be allergic to proteins in the flea’s saliva, which can cause scabs, rashes, and even more itching.
 Fleas are, in fact, the number one allergen to dogs.